iamarkadyt/aacli/README.md

 Notice how we never have to leave the terminal window or manually manipulate AWS credentials on the computer to switch between AWS accounts.
 This CLI provides a toolset for convenient and secure way of accessing AWS resources, managing AWS credentials and temporary sessions, and an easy way for rapid switching of roles and environments as needed.

+For information on how this tool compares to similar open source projects out there, visit the [FAQ](#faq) section.

 # Installation

 To install this CLI, run: